Kilcrohane: Tourism

-Sheep's Head Way

-Kilcrohane is base for the hill walking route, the Sheep's Head Way.
-The Sheep's Head Way features over 60 miles of marked maintained hill and road walking routes with views of Bantry and Dunmanus Bays.
-The area also has marked road cycling route.

-Museum and gallery

 The Alice West Centre, a museum focusing on the life and art of the late English-born artist Alice West, is open during the summer months and is run by the Muintir Bhaire Community Council.
 Alice West bequeathed her estate to the community, and the museum displays local artifacts, crafts, and artwork.

-The White House Gallery and coffee shop is a gallery space that retains a few fixtures of the White House Bar.
-Situated one mile west of Kilcrohane, it lays at a crossroads at which, according to its website, people would "travel across the water from Beara and the Mizen to meet, play music, sing and dance".
+Kilcrohane is base for the Sheep's Head Way walking route.
+The area also has marked road cycling route.